Sitcom-Crafter: A Plot-Driven Human Motion Generation System in 3D Scenes: More Details of Generation Modules

 \textbf{Unified Body Representation and Frame Condition for Motion Consistency.} As mentioned in Section \ref{sec: preliminary}, InterGen uses body joint positions and rotations from an SMPL \citep{loper2015smpl} model as body representation.
 Although this configuration yields satisfactory results, it limits the network's ability to process data from different formats.
 For example, the InterHuman and the Inter-X datasets \citep{xu2024inter} use SMPL and SMPL-X \citep{pavlakos2019expressive} formats, respectively, but the joint position defaults differ between SMPL and SMPL-X, restricting InterGen's capacity to leverage both datasets.
 Furthermore, relying solely on body joint information does not fully capture the human body's shape, which can limit expressiveness and make it challenging to avoid character collisions.

 In contrast, marker points \citep{loper2014mosh} can effectively represent body shape, and we can extract similarly positioned marker points from both SMPL and SMPL-X meshes.
 This approach enhances the network's ability to consume training data from different sources.
 Our human-human interaction generator, therefore, uses marker points as body representation, both enabling the model to consume training data from different sources as well as aligning it with the representations used in the other two generation modules, GAMMA \citep{zhang2022wanderings} and DIMOS \citep{zhao2023synthesizing}.
 This results in a single unified body representation across the system.
+Beyond these benefits, such 3D-point based human representation, as validated by \citep{kolotouros2019convolutional,zhang2021we}, captures richer body shape information and avoids periodicity and discontinuity issues in parametric rotation prediction, improving training and convergence efficiency.

 Additionally, InterGen treats human-human interaction generation as commutative, meaning that $\{\bm{X}^A, \bm{X}^B\}$ (where $A$ and $B$ denote different characters) and $\{\bm{X}^B, \bm{X}^A\}$ are considered equivalent despite their different orders.
 Based on this, InterGen designed an interactively cooperative transformer-style network where motions $A$ and $B$ are generated by the same weight-sharing denoiser $D(\cdot)$, conditioned on timestep $t$, hidden states of the counterpart $\bm{h}$, and text guidance $c$.
 The denoising step for motion $A$ is formulated as $D(\bm{x}^{(t)A}, \bm{h}, t, c)$, where $\bm{x}^{(t)A}$ represents the $t_{th}$ denoising step's result.
 While this formulation achieves generally good results, we observed that due to the ambiguity in person order during inference (both start from random Gaussian noise), the two characters' motions sometimes collapse into a single overlapped motion.
 Examples of this issue are shown in Fig. \ref{fig:collapse}.